 Ohio Online Universities Admissions Requirements

-While admissions requirements will vary between Ohio colleges and universities online, some common criteria are below.
+While admissions requirements vary between Ohio colleges and universities online, these are some common criteria you are likely to see:

-- Minimum GPA: Many programs may require you to earn a minimum GPA in your previous courses.
+- Minimum GPA: Many programs may require a minimum GPA in high school or previous college courses.

 In addition to the above, you may need to submit an online application and pay an application fee at the time of submission.